FarhanR675/Online-Banking-Platform/README.md

 # OnlineBankingPlatform

 ## Overview
 OnlineBankingPlatform is a web-based banking application designed to provide users with secure and straightforward banking operations.
 The application includes functionalities such as user registration, login, deposits, and withdrawals.
+Please make sure to read the steps below to run the program correctly.

 ## Features
 - **User Registration & Login:** Secure user authentication and authorization.